 Repeat the process 2 -3 times until you meet your desired consistency.

 This method will work well in the case that your mashed potatoes only come with a small amount.

 6. Last But Not Least, Thickening Agent – A Lifesaver In The Kitchen

 Pop-Up Question: What Is A Thickening Agent?

-Following Wikipedia, a thickening agent, also known as a thickener, is a substance that can enhance the viscosity of a liquid without significantly changing its other properties.
+A thickening agent, also known as a thickener, is a substance that can enhance the viscosity of a liquid without significantly changing its other properties.